 DIYbio is another branch of biohacking where a subculture of people have taken it upon themselves to conduct experiments on unproven theories, and study science.
 A more extreme form of biohacking that uses technology to enhance peoples natural “hardware”, and incorporates body modification.

-More accessible ways to biohack yourself include grounding (walking barefoot on nature), meditation, fasting, and eliminating sugar to increase energy and reduce mood swings.
+More accessible ways to biohack yourself include grounding (walking barefoot on nature), meditation, fasting, eliminating sugar to increase energy, cold and heat therapy and wearing blue light glasses.

 Younger generations are done with intoxicating themselves to escape reality, they just don’t have the time for a hangover.
 You need to be your best self to build a start up or go protesting effectively.
 Plus philosophies of self love and respect for your body/ spiritual home are of more interest than taking drugs and being a sloppy drunk.